Find out if you can seal your criminal record

 Additionally, you can move to seal a conviction for resisting arrest.

-The non-conviction sealing process is governed by MGL c.
-276, § 100C.
-You can ask the court where the offense originated to request to seal a criminal court record without a conviction for the following case results:
+The sealing process for charges with a nolle prosequi or dismissal is governed by G.L. c.
+276, § 100C, ¶ 2.
+You can ask the court where the offense originated to seal a criminal court record with the following case results:

-• Dismissal without probation entered by a court
+• Dismissal entered by the court (without probation)

 • Nolle prosequi entered (entry on the record of no further prosecution by the prosecutor)